ds5110/faces/README.md

 ## Preprocessing

-In our initial exploration we tried plotting the landmarks on a frontal view example image:
+In our initial exploration we tried plotting landmarks on a frontal view example image:

 <img src="figs/images/ads/14998.Still056.jpg_scatternum.png" width=600>

-Then we tried drawing splines between subsets of points, to make the detected features more clear:
+Then we tried drawing splines between subsets of points, to make detected features more clear:

 <img src="figs/images/ads/14998.Still056.jpg_spline.png" width=600>

-We also tried to standardize the orientation by centering and rotating about the z-axis (using expected symmetry between the eye landmarks to calculate the angle of rotation):
+We also tried to standardize the orientation by centering and rotating about the z-axis (using expected symmetry between eye landmarks to calculate the angle of rotation):

 <img src="figs/images/ads/14998.Still056.jpg_rotated.png" width=600>